 From 1968 Lindsay Kemp found himself spending an increasing amount of time in Edinburgh, whose fledgling Festival and Fringe plus all-year offshoots offered a wealth of opportunities.
 Summers of love and flowers, and also waves of fierce experimentalism and renewal… Jerome Savary, The Living Theatre, Arts Laboratory avant-garde Happenings: Kemp’s classical and modern dance vocabularies remained alive and kicking, but in a very different stylistic climate and on very different stages.

-Through the summer of 1970, he gathered a young and different kind of company in Edinburgh to rehearse a new show based on a Jean Genet novel, and rented a derelict factory in order to convert it into a performance space.
-These activities culminated in the first performances of the first version of “Flowers”, at the Edinburgh Combination… wild, raw and volatile, but a first step on a historic road.
+Through the summer of 1969, he gathered a young and different kind of company in Edinburgh to rehearse a new show based on a Jean Genet novel, and rented a derelict factory in order to convert it into a performance space.
+These activities culminated in the first performances of the first version of “Flowers”, at the Edinburgh Combination in Victoria Terrace… wild, raw and volatile, but a first step on a historic road.
 Very freely adapted from Genet’s ‘Our Lady of the Flowers’, this work-in-progress production shortly afterwards travelled to York Arts Centre, Warwick University and, some time later, the Glasgow Citizen’s Close Theatre.

 For late 1973 Kemp was planning and preparing to play Madame in his version of “The Maids”, at the Bush Theatre in London, but Genet’s agent refused to grant permission.
 The theatre was booked, so on impulse he decided to mount a new version of “Flowers”, in many ways very different from previous versions.
 The show opened on 2 January 1974 and… over the following months was swept on a mounting wave of acclaim from the Bush to the ICA to the Regent Theatre (the West End at last!) and over the ocean to Broadway.
 Lindsay would remain very much the same, but he and his company had finally taken wing for a very different dimension.